(See also Overview of Esophageal and Swallowing Disorders.)

 Hernias may also occur through other parts of the diaphragm (see Diaphragmatic Hernia).

 A sliding hiatus hernia is common and is an incidental finding on x-ray in > 40% of the population; therefore, the relationship of hernia to symptoms is unclear.
-Although most patients with GERD have some degree of hiatus hernia, < 50% of patients with hiatus hernia have GERD.
+Although most patients with gastroesophageal reflux disease (GERD) have some degree of hiatus hernia, < 50% of patients with hiatus hernia have GERD.